Southend United F.C.: 1920s–1980s: Establishment in the Football League

-Southend United joined the new national Third Division in 1958, where they remained until 1966 when they suffered their first ever relegation, into the Fourth Division.
-The club had to wait six seasons until 1972 to experience the club's first ever promotion as runners-up behind Grimsby Town.
+Southend United joined the new national Third Division in 1958, where they remained until 1966 when they suffered their first relegation, into the Fourth Division.
+The club had to wait six seasons until 1972 to experience the club's first promotion, as runners-up behind Grimsby Town.
 In 1976 Southend suffered relegation again before taking another runners-up spot behind Watford in 1978.
 Another relegation in 1980 was directly followed by one of the most successful seasons in the club's history as they won the Fourth Division Championship in 1981, breaking a series of club records in the process.
 Despite success on the pitch and low admission prices, the club's gates were low and condemned as "a bad reflection on the town".